NCommander/vaksina/docs/objects_stuff.md

 CardTypeManager
 ===

-The manager acts as a top level facility for processing various cards, and dispatches as needed. i.e., it will handle creating all SHC key manage stuff, and more, ready for processing
+The manager acts as a top-level facility for processing various cards, and dispatches as needed. i.e., it will handle creating all SHC key manage stuff, and more, ready for processing